lindseymraz/BOINC4Science/BOINC Projects.md

 Umbrella projects focus on several different areas of science

 💚🎓✖️ World Community Grid - Mostly focused on medical research, projects have included research on AIDS, Zika, COVID, and rainfall patterns.
-Run out of Krembil institute
+Run out of Krembil institute.
+By far the largest and longest-running BOINC project.

 🔓✒️✖️Yoyo@home - Brings existing distributed computing projects to the BOINC world using the BOINC Wrapper technology.
 Mostly math but some biology as well.